 MOD IAP/39A13/1

-RESOLUTION 68 (Rev. Hammamet, 2016)
+RESOLUTION 68 (Rev. New Delhi, 2024)

 Evolving role of industry in the ITU Telecommunication Standardization Sector

-(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

-recognizing
+considering

 a) that Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the evolving role of the World Telecommunication Standardization Assembly (WTSA), called also for the organization of the Global Standards Symposium (GSS);

-b) the objective of Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developed and developing countries1;
+b) the objective of Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on bridging the standardization gap between developed and developing countries1;

+c) Resolution 170 (Rev. Busan, 2014) on the admission of Sector Members from developing countries to participate in the work of the ITU Radiocommunication Sector and the Telecommunication Standardization Sector;

+d) that Resolution 209 (Rev. Bucharest, 2022) outlines the conditions and financial obligations of small and medium enterprises in the work of ITU, which are under ongoing review by the ITU Council;

+e) Resolution 22 (Rev. Geneva, 2022);

-c) that the ITU Telecommunication Standardization Sector (ITU-T) is a unique international standardization organization comprising 193 Member States, and over 520 Sector Members, Associates and academia from all over the world;
+f) that the ITU Telecommunication Standardization Sector (ITU-T) is a unique international standardization organization comprising 193 Member States, and over 700 Sector Members, Associates and academia from all over the world;

-d) the important conclusions of GSS (Dubai, 2012), covering the two above-mentioned resolutions, in particular:

-– to facilitate an exchange of views with high-level industry representatives on the standardization scenario and consider in ITU's work the evolution of the industry and user needs; and

-– to carry out this work without affecting either the unique status of ITU as an intergovernmental United Nations agency that also incorporates other entities representing the private sector, the industry and the users, among others, or the traditional contribution-driven working procedures of ITU-T;
+g) that the engagement and participation of industry has become an important strategic objective;

+h) the important objectives and conclusions of the GSS (New Delhi, 2024), taking into account Resolution 122 and 123;

-e) that since 2009 the Director of the Telecommunication Standardization Bureau (TSB) has organized six meetings of high-level, private-sector executives to discuss the standardization landscape, identifying and coordinating standards priorities and ways to best address the needs of the private sector;
+i) that since 2009 the Director of the Telecommunication Standardization Bureau (TSB) has organized meetings of high-level, private-sector executives, called CTO or CxO meetings, to discuss the standardization landscape, coordinate standards priorities and find the best ways to address the needs of the private sector;

-f) that conclusions of chief technology officer (CTO) meetings have been reflected in official ITU-T communiqués and when relevant, have been taken into account by the Telecommunication Standardization Advisory group (TSAG),
+j) that the conclusions of CTO meetings have been reflected in official ITU-T communiqués and when relevant, have been taken into account by the Telecommunication Standardization Advisory Group (TSAG),

-considering

-a) that developing countries participate in the standardization activities almost only of ITU-T, and may not be able to participate in the increasingly fragmented global and/or regional standards development organizations (SDOs), as well as industry forums and consortia, or attend their meetings;
+recognizinga) that developing countries primarily engage in the standardization activities of ITU-T, but they often face challenges in participating in the growing number of global and/or regional standards development organizations (SDOs), industry forums and consortia, including attending their meetings;

-b) that ITU-T should continue to strengthen its role and evolve, as required by Resolution 122 (Rev. Guadalajara, 2010), and should repeat the gathering of private-sector executives, along the lines of GSS, but limited to the private sector, with the objective of strengthening the role of ITU-T by taking appropriate measures to respond to the needs of such executives in terms of their identified requirements and priorities for standardization activities within ITU-T, also taking into consideration the needs and concerns of developing countries;
+b) that ITU-T should continue to strengthen its role and evolve, as required by Resolution 122 (Rev. Guadalajara, 2010), and should reconvene private-sector executives, similar to the GSS, but exclusively for the private sector, with the objective of strengthening the role of ITU-T by addressing the specific requirements and practices identified by these executives for standardization activities, also considering the needs and concerns of developing countries;

 c) that ITU-T should also encourage cooperation with other relevant SDOs,

+recognizing further

+a) that in 2023 TSAG also approved an industry engagement Action Plan to attract intensive industry participation from both developed and developing countries in order to take account of the latest technical trends and market needs;

+b) that TSAG also agreed to organize a workshop with three principal goals aligned with the Action Plan:

+- to attract industry decision-makers to discuss, inter alia, how ITU-T can provide value in the overall standardization landscape;

+- to contribute to the dialogue among all parties; and

+- provide valuable feedback on the Action Plan;

+c) that the first Industry Engagement Workshop was held in April 2024;

+d) that an additional goal of the Workshop was to identify value propositions to enhance participation and retention of industry as Sector Members and Associates (including SMEs) in ITU-T,

 noting

-a) that, in order to encourage industry participation in ITU-T, standards-making in ITU-T should respond appropriately to the needs of the information and communication technology industry in a coordinated way;
+a) that to encourage industry participation in ITU-T, standards-making should appropriately respond to the needs of the industry in a coordinated way;